Lynx-Huang/allxonTest/docs/Main Concept/API Overview.md

 Allxon Octo API adopts [JSON-RPC 2.0](https://www.jsonrpc.org/specification) specification over WebSocket.
 To communicate with Allxon Agent, you need to create a WebSocket connection **wss://localhost:55688** from the plugin.
 Then send/receive requests in the JSON format via the API.

-:::NOTE
+:::note

-Each API maximum payload size is 128 KB.
+Each API maximum payload size is _128 KB_.

 :::

-:::NOTE
+:::note

 Not support _JSON-RPC batch_.

 :::

 ## About `v2/notifyPluginUpdate` API

-`"method"` indicates the API's type and  `"params"` -> `"sdk"`  indicates the  Allxon Octo SDK version.
-Each JSON object under `"params"` -> `"modules"` corresponds to different cards on Allxon Portal.
+`"method"` indicates the API's type and  `"params"` → `"sdk"`  indicates the  Allxon Octo SDK version.
+Each JSON object under `"params"` → `"modules"` corresponds to a different card on Allxon Portal.

 Here is an example of JSON: